zchee/golang-wiki/Modules.md

   * In addition, `go get foo` is not strictly needed for a module-based consumer.
      * Simply adding an import statement `import "foo"` is sufficient.
 (Later commands like `go build` or `go test` will automatically download `foo` and update `go.mod` as needed).
   * Module-based consumers will not use a `vendor` directory by default.
-     * Module-based consumer do not strictly need to use `vendor` when consuming a module given the information contained in `go.mod`, but some pre-existing install instructions assume the `go` tool will use `vendor` by default.
+     * When module mode is enabled in the `go` tool, `vendor` is not strictly required when consuming a module (given the information contained in `go.mod` and the cryptographic checksums in `go.sum`), but some pre-existing install instructions assume the `go` tool will use `vendor` by default.
 See the [vendoring FAQ](https://github.com/golang/go/wiki/Modules#how-do-i-use-vendoring-with-modules-is-vendoring-going-away) for more details.
   * Install instructions that include `go get foo/...` might have issues in some cases (see discussion in [#27215](https://github.com/golang/go/issues/27215#issuecomment-427672781)).

 ## Additional Resources